 Filipinos have three options on where to buy car insurance: through banks, auto dealerships, and online brokerage companies that connect buyers with insurers.

-Unfortunately, many just settle for convenience, hastily buying comprehensive car insurance offered by banks or dealers that are financing their vehicle.
-Little do they know that they can find better deals for so much less through car insurance online brokers that partner with top providers.
+Unfortunately, many just settle for convenience, hastily buying comprehensive insurance offered by the bank or dealer financing their vehicle.
+Little do they know that they can find better deals for less through online brokers that partner with top providers.

 In car dealerships, filing a claim and renewal is just as convenient, as an insurance representative can readily process your request.